SecretFoundation/docs/docs/cli/secretcli.md

 ### Send Tokens

-The following command could be used to send coins from one account to another:
+Use the following command to send tokens from one account to another:

 ```bash
 secretcli tx send <sender-key-alias-or-address> <recipient-address> 10uscrt \